easolhq/easolhq.github.io/docs/developer_tools/canvas_lint.md

 ---
 layout: default
-title: Canvas Lint
+title: Canvas lint
-parent: Developer Tools
+parent: Developer tools
 nav_order: 2
 ---

+# Canvas lint

 Easol has developed and maintains a gem called easol-canvas, which is used for validating Easol themes (See [RubyGems](https://rubygems.org/gems/easol-canvas) or [GitHub](https://github.com/easolhq/canvas)).